 –So we created KOSO, with the idea of creating a network of women who would back each other across different fields of the creative industry.

 This was back in 2013.
-Today KOSO consists of DJ and booking agent Marit Soldal (DJ Soldal), musician and producer Juno Jensen (Pieces of Juno), DJ, producer and booking agent Svanhild Landvik (DJ SVANI), VJ and visual artist Anna Lejonhjelm, photographer and musician Sara Angelica Spilling, dance Ida Frøymyr Borgen, musician Sigrun Sæbø Aaland (HYSJ), musician Anniken Jess Iversen (ANANA), musician and rapper Stine Wingsternes (lilleStine), illustrator Viktoria Ulrikke Iles, videographer Kristine Meling Enoksen, writer and photographer Kristine Helliesen, production designer Hedda Eddy Virvik and the only guys in the club; musician Kim Mikal Torp (HYSJ) and type designer Robin Mientjes.
+Today KOSO consists of DJ and booking agent Marit Soldal (Soldal), musician and producer Juno Jensen (Pieces of Juno), DJ, producer and booking agent Svanhild Landvik (SVANI), VJ and visual artist Anna Leijonhjelm, photographer and musician Sara Angelica Spilling, dance Ida Frømyr Borgen, musician Sigrun Sæbø Aaland (HYSJ), musician Anniken Jess Iversen (ANANA), musician and rapper Stine Wingsternes (lilleStine), mix and mastering engineer Lillia Betz, illustrator Victoria Ulrikke Iles, videographers Kristine Meling Enoksen and Liv Mari Mortensen, writer and photographer Kristine Helliesen, type designer Robin Mientjes, production designer Hedda Eddy Virik and stylist Juliette Aleksine Piiksi.
 Quite impressive, right?
 Each one of them has a strong and unique style and presence.
-Meet them all at once, and you wont be able to escape their energy.
+Meet them all at once, and you won’t be able to escape their energy.

 Even though their plan of having a studio in every big city and their very own airline didn’t come to life (yet), they did start their own online culture magazine which eventually became a meeting point for many women.
 They also started hosting club nights, where all the girls came together and practiced their DJ skills and just had fun.
 It was here photographer Sara met Juno and discovered her own musician within.

-–I think we are the shabby sister of KOSO.
+–In a way I think we are the scruffy sister of KOSO.
 The one who loves playing loud music, partying and staying up late, says Marit.

-KOSO is definitely a diverse group of women, each more strong and independent than the other.
+KOSO is definitely a diverse group of women, each stronger and more independent than the other.
 But even though they’re different, they all see the value in promoting each other and working together towards common goals.
-And as the group consists mostly of women, they are often politicised, a responsibility they take very seriously.
+And as the group consists mostly of women, they are often politicized, a responsibility they take very seriously.

 –Women have been, and continue to be underrepresented at concert stages, at the clubs and especially in producer roles.
 KOSO has acted as a platform and safe space for creative development and exchanging of ideas, and we have been able to highlight these issues.

 The lack of female bookers, DJs and producers gives KOSO a second incentive — not only are they to promote and help each other be the best they can, they are also battling the industry for more equality and visibility.
-Only 5% of the producers in the world are females, a number KOSO thinks can change with more visible and strong role models.
+Only 5% of the producers in the world are female, a number KOSO believes can change with more visible and strong role models.

 –It’s important that the women who want to be in music production receive the space and support to do so, without prejudice, sexism or discrimination.
 This is a joint responsibility, says Sigrun, singer at HYSJ.
 She and her band mate Kim Mikal Torp are ready to take the music career to a more serious level and is facing a year filled with new releases.

-–KOSO has been a major help for me, she says, –there’s great value in being able to ask for advice and help.
+–KOSO has been a major help for us, she says, –there’s great value in being able to ask for advice and help.

-I can feel it to.
+In their presence you can’t help but feel it too.
 It’s as if they are of a different breed, these women.
 You see them walking the streets of Oslo, illustrating the articles you read, photographing the people you admire, howling into microphones at local bars, playing in dirty cellars.
-Constantly delivering top shelf creative services on a broad spectre of disciplines—an unmistakable aura of something special has claimed its presence.
+Constantly delivering top shelf creative services on a broad spectre of disciplines—an unmistakable aura of something unique has claimed its presence.